 The sudden and seismic shift brought by the pandemic is taking its toll at every level of every organisation.
-Uncertainty has crushed the economy bringing the spectre of redundancy; employees are in stressful situations, and HR professionals are trying to do the best by people in difficult times.
+Uncertainty has crushed the economy bringing the spectre of redundancy; employees are in stressful situations, and HR professionals try to do their best for people in difficult times.

 Thankfully, HR is used to supporting people in difficult times, and many organisations have policies, wellbeing programmes and employee assistance packages in place to help.

 But COVID-19 has brought the employees' mental, emotional and social health to the front seat.